Quick Guide to Istanbul

 Istanbul is the largest city in Turkey and sits on the Bosphorus Strait.
 With a European side (Thrace) and an Asian side (Anatolia), it technically sits on two continents and provides travellers with a unique mix of influences.
-For Istanbul holidays, there are regular flights directly from most major airports in the UK to Istanbul.
+For Istanbul holidays, there are regular flights directly from most major airports in the UK to Istanbul, and usually a good selection of last minute flights if your travel dates are flexible.
 Cheap Istanbul flights are available through the major low cost airlines and the flight time is about three and a half hours from the UK.
 If you want to explore outside the city it is best to get around by road.
 Car hire from Istanbul Airport is competitively priced.

 When to go

-Istanbul is a year round destination but the best times to go are April to June and September to October when the weather makes wandering around its sprawling streets more comfortable.
+Istanbul is a year round destination but the times to go for the best Istanbul deals are April to June and September to October when the weather makes wandering around its sprawling streets more comfortable.
 The weather heats up in July and August and the visitors flock in making it difficult to get a cheap city break in Istanbul.
 Winter is colder and quieter so hotels are at their cheapest.

 Where to Stay in Istanbul

 Istanbul is a huge city - trying to decide where to stay can be like looking for a needle in a haystack!
 Throw in the fact that it's spread across two continents, and it can be a challenging choice to make.
-Sultanahmet and Beyo?lu are the two most popular areas to stay for tourists.
+Sultanahmet and Beyoglu are the two most popular areas to stay for tourists.
 Both areas offer a selection of hotels for all budgets.
 Stay in Sultanahmet if your priority is visiting main attractions like Hagia Sofia and the Grand Bazaar.
 There's also plenty of restaurants on this side of the Golden Horn, but you might struggle to find nightlife.
-For somewhere a bit more lively (and slightly less touristy), head to Beyoglu, which is an easy tram ride from Istanbul's major sites, and is packed with cool shops, great bars, and a spicy nightlife.
+For somewhere a bit more lively (and slightly less touristy), head to Beyoglu for good deals on Istanbul hotels, an easy tram ride from this area takes you to Istanbul's major sites, and is packed with cool shops, great bars, and a spicy nightlife.